patters3dogs/patters3dogs/README.md

 ## _About Me_ ✨
 - My name is Pattana Somroob.
 - I am a scientist, physicist and web application developer.
+- Trying to automate things is my favorite hobby.
 - In my free-time, I am working as automate trading as retail quant researcher.
 - A complex system science nerd.
 - A history enthusiast.